 - 5.9.1 Procedure for Resubdivision.
-For any change in a map of an approved or recorded subdivision plat, if such change affects public use, or any lot line, or if it affects any map or plan legally reached prior to the adoption of any regulations controlling subdivisions, such parcel shall be approved by the Town Council by the same procedure, rules, and regulations as for a subdivision. - 5.9.2 Procedure for Subdivisions Where Future Resubdivision is Indicated.
+For any change in a map of an approved or recorded subdivision plat, if such change affects any street layout shown on such map or area reserved thereon for public use, or any lot line, or if it affects any map or plan legally reached prior to the adoption of any regulations controlling subdivisions, such parcel shall be approved by the Town Council by the same procedure, rules, and regulations as for a subdivision. - 5.9.2 Procedure for Subdivisions Where Future Resubdivision is Indicated.
 Whenever a parcel of land is subdivided and the subdivision plat shows one (1) or more lots containing more than one (1) acre of land and where such lots could eventually be re-subdivided into smaller building sites, the Town Council may require that such parcel of land allow for the future opening of streets and the ultimate extension of adjacent streets and utilities.
 Easements providing for the future opening and extension of such streets may be made a requirement of the plat.